 Sitting alongside these arguments, several theoretical contributions (Galor and Moav 2002; de la Croix and Doepke 2003; Clark 2007; Galor and Moav 2001) have argued that the internal demographic dynamics of pre-Industrial societies (or of least developed societies) mattered for human capital formation.
 In particular, Galor and Moav (2002) has suggested that the struggle for survival during most of human existence had generated an evolutionary advantage to human traits that were complementary to the growth process, and that this eventually triggered the take-off of modern economic growth.
 Their theory considers two types of families: quantity families, prone to having many, but less educated offspring, and quality families, prone to having fewer, but more educated children (in a Beckerian sense).
 Because quality families invested in their children's education, their children earned comparatively higher wages than their lowquality counterparts, which afforded educated individuals more offspring than uneducated ones.
 Quality families therefore had an evolutionary advantage over quantity families, causing their share in the population to rise and eventually leading to birth-restriction behaviour.
 On the evidence side, several studies have explored the historical link between various measures of income on the one hand and fertility or population growth on the other (e.g. Galor and Klemp 2014; Vogl 2016; Ashraf and Galor 2011; Clark and Hamilton 2006; Boberg-Fazlic, Sharp, and Weisdorf 2011).
-Two studies in particular (Clark and Hamilton 2006, Boberg-Fazlic, Sharp, and Weisdorf 2011) have provided pre-Industrial evidence that better educated and thus more wealthy individuals had higher net reproduction rates.
-Clark (2007) relied on these findings to argue that the Industrial Revolution emerged from the spread of what he called capitalist values, including prudence, hard work and delayed gratification, from the rich to the rest of society as the rich experienced downward social mobility.
+Three studies in particular (Clark and Hamilton 2006; Boberg-Fazlic, Sharp, and Weisdorf 2011; Clark and Cummins 2015) have provided pre-Industrial evidence that better educated and thus more wealthy individuals had higher net reproduction rates.